• Skip to main content

 • ¼ teaspoon ground nutmeg

-• ½ cup melted coconut oil (plus extra for greasing muffin pan if not using liners)
+• ¼ cup oil (plus extra for greasing muffin pan if not using liners)

 Instructions:

-• In a medium bowl, whisk together the flour, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg.
+• In a medium bowl, whisk together the all-purpose flour, whole wheat flour, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg.
+Set aside.

-• In a large bowl, mix the flax mixture, coconut oil, vanilla, applesauce, and non-dairy milk together.
-Stir in coconut sugar until blended.
+• In a large bowl, mix the applesauce, sugar, oil, vanilla extract, and flax mixture together.

-• Fold in the apples, shredded coconut, raisins, carrots, and walnuts (if using) until well incorporated.
+• Fold in the shredded carrots, coconut, raisins and apples.

-• Bake for 20-25 minutes or until toothpick inserted in the middle of the largest muffin comes out clean.
+• Bake for 24 minutes or until a toothpick inserted in the middle of the largest muffin comes out clean.
+If you are making the vegan gluten-free version, bake for 20 minutes.

 Recipe Notes:

-• Nutrition info is for the recipe as it is written and is to be used only as a rough guide.
+• The nutrition info listed below is based on one muffin with the recipe made as written.
+The muffins made with gluten-free flour have a calorie count of 188 per muffin.
+Nutrition info is only to be used as a rough guide.
 Click here to learn how nutrition info is calculated on this website.

 Nutrition Info: